-In this digital age, people even feel less dependent on doctors for advice due to the wealth of information available online, on apps and chatbots.
+In this digital age, people feel even less dependent on doctors for advice due to the wealth of information available online, on apps and chatbots.
 In fact, one survey has shown that more than 85% of patients were confident in their ability to take responsibility for their health.
 So, in addition to the Breath of Life app, let’s take a look at how Amag Pharmaceuticals tackled the often uncomfortable subject of women’s sexual health using a chatbot.

 #7 Amag Pharmaceuticals sexual health chatbot

 This initiative was meant to ease the conversation around women’s sexual health and help women learn about Intrarosa – their product for treating pain during intercourse.
 They wanted to create a safe space for women where they can get helpful information while remaining anonymous.
 It works as a “choose your own path” system, as women can pick from three different characters they identify with to start learning about their condition.